 “When it comes to cleaning the interior of your ice machine, there’s only so much the average Chicago business can do without risking damaging the unit.”

 For example, Hoshizaki ice makers build their machines with a stainless-steel evaporator plate that can hold up to many acid-based cleaners.
 A food-grade, 85% Phosphoric Acid cleaner is the best ice machine cleaner for these models.
-For more information on cleaning a Hoshizaki ice machine, check out our Hoshizaki ice machine cleaning guide.
+For more information on cleaning a Hoshizaki commercial ice maker, check out our Hoshizaki ice machine cleaning guide.

 Manitowoc ice makers (along with other brands) use nickel-plated evaporator plate.
 These units require a nickel-safe ice machine cleaner that won’t damage the plating on the evaporator.
-Theere is a nickel-safe Manitowoc ice machine cleaner they recommend on their ice machine models.
+There is a nickel-safe Manitowoc ice machine cleaner they recommend on their ice machine models.
 For more information of Manitowoc ice machine cleaning, check out our Manitowoc Ice Machine Cleaning Guide.

 Cleaning the evaporator plate should be part of any professional ice machine service.
 Scale from hard water can lead to expensive problems for commercial ice machine evaporators.
 Automatic Icemakers cleans evaporators during every one of our preventive maintenance visits.